WebSVG/voronoi/README.md

   * display of cells which seeds are within an SVG path
   * the option is available to simply cut cells with an SVG mask
   ## gui
+* grid based, responsive svg and menu areas
 * Show/hide (cells, edges, seeds) and independently configure the SVG export
 * Browser local storage of config parameters (No storage of SVG nor seeds as they can be saved separately)

+  ## cost map
+* display / hide cost map
+* slider to weight cost map vs distance

 # Planned features
-* display cost map
-* slider to weight cost map and distance
-* responsive menu areas
 * export scale with a ratio (adjusting to a given unit)
   * transform scale possible but Fusion360 ignores the scale transform
 * edges cells filet effect
+* add irregularities to the edges thickness (randomize retraction)
+* improve error alerts by using boostrap auto vanishing alerts
+* random colors for cells

+## discarded features
 * detract quadratic bezier short edges

+cells retraction "Space between cells" is providing a good enough short edges removal, combined with space though.
+It is hard to differentiate the effect of both, and it would break the Voronoi equalities

 * edit seed weight to modify cells size (? requires a new engine, or use cells retraction technique)
   * editing singe seed weight
   * cartographic seeds weight

-* add irregularities to the edges thickness (randomize retraction)
-* improve error alerts by using boostrap auto vanishing alerts
-* random colors for cells
+Would break the voronoi intuitive equality, and requires a new engine.
+Also wuold require the user to tweak each cell separately.
+The cost map is a good solution how to achieve the last point (cartographic seeds weight), as the cells size is a one to one match to the seeds dispertion.

 # License
 MIT